UPDATE:

 These penalties underscore the importance of timely and accurate reporting, as non-compliance can lead to substantial financial burdens on businesses.

-To properly dissolve a company and satisfy compliance with the CTA, an entity must:
+To properly dissolve a company while satisfying compliance with the CTA, an entity must:

 1. File dissolution paperwork with the relevant jurisdiction.